ryanwilsond/belte/docs/HowItWorks/Lexer.md

 whitespace to most relevant token.

 Apart from trivia, the only other challenge when making a lexer is handling line endings.
 The source text handles the three types of line endings (LF, CRLF, and CR).
-After handled this problem doesn't come up in any other parts of the compiler, but it can create a few off-by-one errors while trying to tackle.
+After handled this problem does not come up in any other parts of the compiler, but it can create a few off-by-one errors while trying to tackle.

 After lexing, the controlling syntax tree hands off the token list to the parser.